Company Detail

 Experience preferred:

-Post qualifying experience of working within a statutory Intervention Support Team within the UK Social Care industry.
+Post qualifying experience of working in a Senior Social Worker - Older People position within the UK Social Care industry.

 Well-structured organised team, growing their social worker staffing levels.